Methodology

 Therefore, the local authority level percentages should be treated with more caution than the national level percentages.
 The sources used in the calculation of the percentages are consistent over time, allowing users to accurately see any changes in local authority level percentages over time.

-Revised population estimates/projections, based on the latest ONS data, including from the 2021 Census, were used to calculate revised percentages from 2012 to 2024 in this 2025 release on a comprehensive and consistent basis.
-Compared with the figures used in the 2024 release, the impact of these revisions on the percentages of 3 and 4-year-olds registered for the universal entitlement at a national level has ranged from a fall of 1.3 percentage points in 2024 (from 94.9% to 93.6%) to a rise of 4.5 percentage points in 2021 (from 89.7% to 94.2%).
+Revised population estimates/projections, based on the latest ONS data, were used to calculate revised percentages at a national level from 2022 to 2025.
+Compared with the figures used in the 2025 release, the impact of these revisions on the percentages of 3 and 4-year-olds registered for the universal entitlement at a national level has ranged from a fall of 0.1 percentage points in 2022 (from 96.0% to 95.9%) to a fall of 2.2 percentage points in 2025 (from 93.1% to 91.0%).

 Estimated percentage of 3 and 4-year-olds registered for the universal entitlement